jessicawaz/Inventory-App/README.md

 # Inventory App
-Add, view, and delete inventory.
+Add, view, and delete inventory using the MERN stack.

 ## Stack
   - Node.js